-NCERT Solutions class 12 Maths Chapter 2 Inverse Trigonometric Functions in PDF form to free download.
-After doing NCERT students should go for Exemplar questions which provide ample practice of the chapters.
+NCERT Solutions for class 12 Maths Chapter 2 Inverse Trigonometric Functions in Hindi & English Medium PDF form to free download.
+After doing NCERT students should go for Exemplar questions which provide ample practice of all chapters.
 Before going through this chapter, student should have the knowledge of function and their types, domain, range of a function, Formulae for trigonometric functions of sum, difference, multiple and sub-multiples of angles.
 Some of these concepts are given in the chapter 1 Relations and Functions.
 The Previous Years Papers are to know the type and pattern of the questions asked which are designed as per latest CBSE Syllabus for the current academic session.
 The quick description of the chapter is given below after the PDF solutions and other contents.

-NCERT Solutions class 12 Maths Chapter 2
+NCERT Solutions for class 12 Maths Chapter 2

-NCERT Chapter to study online and answers given in the end of ncert books.
+NCERT Chapter to study online and answers given in the end of NCERT books.

 These books are very good for revision and more practice.
 These book are also confined to NCERT Syllabus.

 Level 1 Test 1

 We know that a function has inverse if and only if it is one – one and onto.
 There are many functions like trigonometric functions are not one – one or onto because these functions periodic so these are many one.
 In order to get inverse of these functions, we must restrict their domain and co-domain in such a way that they become one – one and onto and these restricted values are known as principle values.

 There are some important theorems/ properties of inverse trigonometric functions.
 It is important to know that how to convert one function into the terms of others.

 Complement functions are useful during the conversion of one functions into it complimentary functions.

 During the application of addition formula of tan, we should know that whether the product of x and y is greater than 1 or not.
 If it is more than 1, use the above formula and then apply the following formula.